At raucous town hall, GOP congressman confronts anger about Trump

 "Are you going to side with Trump or are you going to ... stand with your constituents?" the woman wanted to know.

-Coffman vowed to protect coverage for those with pre-existing conditions, and also insisted that he disagreed with Trump's suggestion of letting Obamacare "implode."
+Coffman vowed to protect coverage for those with pre-existing conditiseons, and also insisted that he disagreed with Trump's suggestion of letting Obamacare "implode."

 "I don't think that's right.
 Somehow he thinks that the Democrats are going to come around if it implodes," he said.
 "I think we need to fix it.
 And we need to fix it now."